ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 ## < The Typing of the Dead: Overkill > PC lightgun aiming sample config

-Use the same config file as < The House of the Dead: Remake > and follow the instructions of lightgun aiming config.
+Use the same config file as < The House of the Dead: Remake >, follow the instructions of lightgun aiming config, and change the key assignments to match the game.